link2wales.co.uk -

 Green Minge – Rhyl band who played Bar Blu (Feb07) a couple of days after losing 2 members, but recruited new people and performed an unrehearsed and now almost legendary set

-Grids - Holywell punk band from the late 70s & early 1980’s feat Andrew ‘Tunkie’ Tunnicliffe (gtr) (later of Vicious Circle, Mercenary Skank), Gaz ‘Top’ Jones (bass) (then known as Gary Gutter) (ex Units), Paul ‘Doggy’ Evans (voc), Dave ‘Moggy’ Williams (voc), Ian ‘Sten’ Stenhouse (r.gtr), Timmy ‘Bean’ Davies (drms).
+Grids – Holywell punk band from the late 70s & early 1980’s feat Andrew ‘Tunkie’ Tunnicliffe (gtr) (later of Vicious Circle, Mercenary Skank), Gaz ‘Top’ Jones (bass) (then known as Gary Gutter now Gareth Jones) (ex Units), Paul ‘Doggy’ Evans (voc), Dave ‘Moggy’ Williams (voc), Ian ‘Sten’ Stenhouse (r.gtr), Timmy ‘Bean’ Davies (drms).
 Rel New Anthems EP end of 1980.
 Had close links with Seventeen.
 The band can also claim a fan in the Dead Kennedys’ vocalist Jello Biafra who can be seen on the cover of a DK video sporting a Grids badge given to him by the band in 1982.
 Supported Glen Matlcock’s Sceptres at Rhyl Town Hall and Cockney Rejects at Colwyn Bay Pier where Doggy nearly had a fight with Stinky Turner.
 On splitting they became 2 bands Grids 2 & Interceptors.

 Grids 2 – Holywell punk band formed from the ashes of The Grids, feat; Paul ‘Doggy’ Evans (voc), Dave ‘Moggy’ Williams (bass) of the original band were joined by Trefor Evans (gtr) & Steve Dutton (drms).
 They played a half dozen chaotic gigs & split after a truly awful gig in Connahs Quay & after a couple of abortive attempts at rehearsals without a drummer they found out Steve had been arrested & jailed & couldn’t find a replacement